GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.hello-world/README.md

 # Hello World extension

-_Describe what the sample demonstrates.
-If this is an API sample, link to the API._

 This sample demonstrates a basic structure and implementation for an extension.
 See [Hello World extension docs](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world).

 ## Running this extension